Mediterranean Diet – What It is, It’s History and Benefit

 When it comes to meat, the Med diet is usually made up of lamb and veal or similar – and usually only on special occasions.
 Meat isn’t a huge part of the diet, but you will often see chicken and fish in the main courses.

-Bread is something that not everyone would classify as healthy.
+Not everyone would classify bread as healthy.
 However, you are probably thinking of the white processed bread we have in the Western world.

 In Italy, where the Mediterranean diet is traditional, they always eat bread.
 However, the bread they eat is dark, whole-grain bread with seeds and other additions, unlike the processed bread in supermarkets.

-You’ll also find pasta, and legumes are very popular with the Mediterranean diet.
+You’ll also find pasta and legumes, which are very popular in the Mediterranean diet.

-Legumes are more affordable than meat, so they usually provide a great substitute.
+Legumes are more affordable than meat, so they usually make great substitutes.
 Lentils, chickpeas, small red cranberry beans, and even fava beans are popular.

 Cheese is a common option before and after meals, but not in the same way we do here.
 Wine is also very commonly consumed with meals – but very few people drink it for recreation.
 Wine is almost always only enjoyed with meals.